 1750 BCE- King Hammurabi passes away, and the Babylonians have no clue what to do.
 Their empire starts to wilt and crumble.

 1595 BCE- Babylon gets overrun by the Kassites.
-The Kassites stay in firm control for about 400 or so years.
+The Kassites stay in firm control for about 400 years.

-1360 BCE- The Assyrians are back in power again.
+1360 BCE- The Assyrians become a major power in the region again.
 This time around, they come back with far more advanced and sophisticated technology and culture.

 1225 BCE- the Kassites relinquishes control of Babylon to Assyria.
 The Babylonians could not handle the superior tactics and machinery of the Assyrians.

-1077 BCE- The might of Assyria takes a nosedive after the death of Tiglath-Piliser I. Their dark ages begin.
+1077 BCE- The might of Assyria takes a nosedive after the death of Tiglath-Piliser I. Their dark age begins.

-744 BCE- Tiglath-Piliser III rescues the Assyrians and makes them powerful and strong again.
+744 BCE- Tiglath-Piliser III rescues the Assyrians and makes them powerful and great again.

 721 BCE- King Sargon II continues from where Tiglath-Piliser III left off and keeps the Assyrian Empire on a path towards regional dominance.